History of Phitsanulok province: War with Burma

+In 1548 Khun Phirenthorathep, who had taken part in the coup that put Maha Chakkraphat on the throne, was rewarded with the title Maha Thammaracha.
+He received the right to issue royal command from Phitsanulok, marriage to the highest-ranking princess, the appointment of his own officials and the use of royal insignia.

 By the year 1562, Ayutthaya (including Phitsanulok) fell under Burmese occupation, and was forced to pay tributes to the Burmese King Bayinnaung.
 Just seven years prior, in 1555, a prince by the name of Naresuan was born in the city of Phitsanulok.
-After being held in Burma for nine years to ensure the fidelity of his father (Ayutthayan Prince Maha Thammarcha) in 1571, Prince Naresuan was released to return to Thailand (in exchange for his sister) and took the position of Governor of Phitsanulok, a position easily obtained since his father had ascended the throne of Ayutthaya as King Sanpet I in 1569.
+The sources disagree over what happened at Phitsanulok in Bayinnaung's campaign of 1563.
+The Luang Prasert chronicle puts the town's fall down to famine and epidemic, and the Royal Autograph version has it resist feebly after Sukhothai and Sawankhalok had submitted.
+The Burmese Hmannan Yazawin Dawgyi has the northern towns resist fiercely, while Van Vliet makes the town's own ruler the instigator of the war.
+Prince Naresuan had been held in Burma for nine years to ensure the fidelity of his father, the Ayutthayan prince Maha Thammaracha.
+In 1571 he was released in exchange for his sister and took the governorship of Phitsanulok, which came easily since his father had ascended the throne of Ayutthaya as King Sanpet I in 1569.
+In 1584 Naresuan swept the northern population down to Ayutthaya to concentrate the defence around the capital, and after he left the north in that year Phitsanulok ceased to be a princely city and passed to appointed officials.
 In 1584, three years after Burmese King Bayinnaung's death in 1581, Ayutthaya's tributary relation with Burma was unilaterally cancelled, which was inevitably followed by a vigorous Burmese attack on the kingdom.
 Naresuan fought back against the Burmese army, and in 1586 he occupied Lanna, a buffer state between the two kingdoms.
 In 1590, Naresuan's father King Sanpet I died, and Naresuan officially became the leader of the Kingdom of Ayutthaya.
 In 1591 the Burmese started another attack, which was cancelled when the Burmese crown prince Mingyi Swa was killed by Naresuan in personal combat on elephant back in Nong Sarai (Suphanburi).
 During all of the battles in the war between Ayutthaya and Burma, Phitsanulok was a major place of recruitment.